flix-/keeto-doc/source/ldap_data_model.rst

 Groups
 ------

-Both key providers and target keystores are not linked directly to an access profile but rather through a group.
+Key providers and target keystores can be linked to an access profile throug groups.
 For both cases the group member attribute is specified in the Keeto configuration file.

 +------------------------------------------+-----------+--------------+----------------------------------------+
 | Attribute                                | Mandatory | Single-Value | Description                            |